gnowoel/talktive/README.md

 # Talktive

-An anonymous group chat app for safely talking to strangers.
+An anonymous group chat app for comfortably talking to strangers.

 <br />